CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Usage

-Don't use prebuilt binaries, but take a look at the instructions for configuring and compiling LAMMPS on Puhti-rhel8 or Mahti for optimal performance.
+Don't use prebuilt binaries, but take a look at the instructions for configuring and compiling LAMMPS on Puhti or Mahti for optimal performance.

-- Navigate to `/appl/soft/chem/lammps/` on Puhti-rhel8 or Mahti
+- Navigate to `/appl/soft/chem/lammps/` on Puhti or Mahti
 - If you can't find a pre-downloaded source code (e.g. `lammps-stable.tar.gz`) or a suitable LAMMPS version, download it yourself from the [LAMMPS home page](https://lammps.sandia.gov/download.html).
 - Read the compilation instructions, e.g. `lammps-puhti-instruction.txt`